-In order to successfully collect product views data, you will need to have created an activated an APSIS One Cookie Banner, as well as a Consent list in Audience.
+In order to successfully collect product views data, you will need to have created an APSIS One Cookie Banner or connected your own.
 Moreover, a section with a domain must also have been set up in Data Sections; this, however, is an admin user task to perform.
 Also, is your tracking script installed?
 Without it, no data will be collected.

 Track what information is most relevant to your visitors by collecting product views.

 The process is simple: you provide us with a product page, granted that it matches the rest of your product pages, and you decide which fields you want to track; after completing the activity, we will be able to track the views of all the products that have the same type of page.
 If you have more than one type of product page, simply make a Product Views capture for each of them.